If you have never tasted freeze-dried candy in your life, let me tell you, you’re missing out!

 Cons

 There are a lot of sample packs on Etsy for various dry-freeze candies.
 So if you’re not quite ready to purchase a freeze-dryer yet, try out some freeze-dried candy!
-It really is an must-try experience.
+It is a must-try experience.

 What is a good freeze dryer for home use?